thanos/ecspy/docs/tutorial.rst

 ::

 	$ python rastrigin.py
-	[1.000087637046601, 1.0001637250284432, 1.0001970127944333] : 1.45421738935e-05
+	[0.99946457038637193, 0.99975827495950553, 0.9989036275741775] : 0.000306941000222

 .. {{{end}}}

 As can be seen, we first create our random number generator object, seeding it with the current system time.
 Then we construct our ES, specifying a terminator (that stops after a given number of function evaluations).
 Finally, we call the ``evolve`` method of the ES.
-To this method, we pass the generator, evaluator, a flag to denote that we're minimizing in this problem (which defaults to ``maximize=True`` if unspecified), and a set of keyword arguments that will be needed by one or more of the functions involved.
+To this method, we pass the generator, evaluator, the population size, a flag to denote that we're minimizing in this problem (which defaults to ``maximize=True`` if unspecified), a bounding function to use for candidate solutions, and a set of keyword arguments that will be needed by one or more of the functions involved.
 For instance, we pass ``num_inputs`` to be used by our generator.
 Likewise, ``max_evaluations`` will be used by our terminator.

-The script outputs the best individual in the final generation, which will always be located at index 0 because the population is sorted by fitness before it is returned.
+The script outputs the best individual in the final generation, which will be located at index 0 after the final population is sorted.
 Since the random number generator was seeded with the current time, your particular output will be different when running this script from that presented here.

 .. rubric:: Footnotes

-.. [#] The evaluator was designed to evaluate all candidates, rather than a single candidate (with iteration happening inside the evolution engine), because this allows more complex evaluation functions that make use of the current set of individuals.
+.. [#] The evaluator was designed to evaluate all candidates, rather than a single candidate (with iteration happening inside the evolutionary computation), because this allows more complex evaluation functions that make use of the current set of individuals.
 Of course, such a function would also rely heavily on the choice of selector, as well.

 .. [#] We can also certainly create real-coded genetic algorithms, among many other choices for our EC.
 However, for this discussion we are attempting to use the canonical versions to which most people would be accustomed.